 Decrease your concessions instead until you say “now that’s it”.

-Some people say they don’t like wasting time negotiating and give their final price in their opening sentence.
+Some people say they don’t like wasting time negotiating and giving their final price in their opening sentence.

 But these people, say the author, are doing it all wrong.